-Remarkably, a close cousin of the back door criterion, has resolved an age-long identification problem in linear SEMs: Under what conditions can a path coefficient β{XY} be estimated as a regression coefficient, and what variables should serve as the regressors?
+Remarkably, a close cousin of the back door criterion, has resolved an age-long identification problem in linear SEMs: Under what conditions can a path coefficient β{XY} be estimated by regression, and what variables should serve as the regressors?
 The answer is given by a criterion called "single door" (Pearl, 2009, p.
 150) which reads: